fdenoodt/UA-Artificial-Intelligence-Labs/06 machine learning/readme.md

 Each digit is of size `28` by `28` pixels, the values of which are stored in a `784`-dimensional vector of floating point numbers.
 Each output we provide is a `10`-dimensional vector which has zeros in all positions, except for a one in the position corresponding to the correct class of the digit.

 Complete the implementation of the `DigitClassificationModel` class in `models.py`.
 The return value from `DigitClassificationModel.run()` should be a `batch_size` by `10` node containing scores, where higher scores indicate a higher probability of a digit belonging to a particular class (0-9).
-You should use `nn.SoftmaxLoss`(or `cross_entropy` if you’re using pytorch) as your loss.
+You should use `cross_entropy` as your loss.
 Do not put a ReLU activation in the last linear layer of the network.

 For both this question and Q4, in addition to training data, there is also validation data and a test set.
 You can use `dataset.get_validation_accuracy()` to compute validation accuracy for your model, which can be useful when deciding whether to stop training.
 The test set will be used by the autograder.